vishrutMathur04/Project-1/Devlog.md

 Next I am thinking to make the program read from stdin line by line instead of writing a static string and then also exit when the line "QUIT" is inputted.

+# Oct 19 7:55 pm

+Reading input works, but I need timestamps to identify when each action happened.

+- Add stamp_line(action, message) that formats entries as `YYYY-MM-DD HH:MM [ACTION] message` and then test the function separately before integrating.